Thank you for protecting Lower Wolf Creek!

 The conservation of Lower Wolf Creek is part of The Nature Trust of BC’s unwavering commitment to conserving the most ecologically important and vulnerable habitats in the province with the mission of tackling the most urgent threats to our world today – the twin crises of climate change and biodiversity loss.
 Many years ago, Ducks Unlimited Canada undertook a wetland creation project with the previous landowners to develop migratory waterfowl habitat.
 Securing this land ensures that these habitat values remain.

-Leave a lasting legacy for nature by donating today!
-You’ll help us protect these 422 acres forever, ensuring this vital wildlife corridor remains intact forever.
+Working together, these 422 acres will be protected forever, ensuring this vital wildlife corridor remains intact forever.
+Donate to support stewardship and management.

 Donate Now